pounct/CONFIG/README.md

   <img src="images/Captura de pantalla1.png"/>

-the service is in register just with the dependence but we can enable discovry explicitment
+the service is in register service just with the dependency consul-descovery but we can enable discovery explicitment

 <pre>
   <code>